SimonNetje/milestone1-sg/README.md

 If you want me to convert the heredoc placeholders into a single copy-paste blob with all content inlined, say so and I’ll drop the full ready-to-paste script.
 ```
-## Reflection on prompt
+## Reflection on output
-*This first prompt made it work first try so no further tweaking was needed now i am adding load balancing*
+*it was close to working in one prompt but it said bad gateway on the web page so i sent the error hopng that would fix it*
 ---
 ## Prompt 2
 vagrant@vagrant:~/milestone-stack$ sudo docker compose ps